 A well-drafted, quality disclaimer can help you to effectively manage your customer or clients’ expectations and set the boundaries for your responsibility and liability.

-Contact Onyx Legal so that we can work with you to identify the most appropriate form of disclaimer for your business and your customer base.
+Book an appointment with Onyx Legal so that we can work with you to identify the most appropriate form of disclaimer for your business and your customer base.